ryanocf/csgo-external-radar/README.md

 ## Usage

 - Start the radar
-- Start CSGO and wait until you are in the main menu
+- Start CSGO and wait until you are in the main menu (or until the offsets are visible in the console)
 - Start the server ("node server/server.js")
 - Visit localhost:3000 in your favorite browser